divaricatum/cl-faq/README.md

 <span id="s6q9"></span>

-### What does the "Temporarily scaling back lisp reserved region from XXX to YYY bytes." mean?
+### Q. What does the "Temporarily scaling back lisp reserved region from XXX to YYY bytes." mean?

 It means that some other program has grabbed part of the address space that Lisp intended to use.
 This message is much more common on Windows,